Common Furnace Problems and How to Fix Them

 - The furnace produces no heat

 - Issues with your HVAC fan

-Sometimes you can simply replace the battery, and that fixes the problem.
+First things first: check that your thermostat switch is set to “heat,” (sometimes this can get knocked).
+If your furnace is continuously running, check the fan settings; if it is switched to “on,” switching this back to “auto” should stop the constant fan cycle.
+If this doesn’t work, there could be a problem with the fan limit switch which will require heating repair services to repair or replace the switch.
+Sometimes you can simply replace the thermostat battery, and that fixes the problem.
 However, it can also be more complicated than that.
-It is also important that you match the type, capability, and features of your equipment to your thermostat.
+It is important that you match the type, capability, and features of your equipment to your thermostat.

 - Circuit Overloads

 Making sure the circuit breaker is “ON” is a good place to start if your furnace is not turning on.
 However, if a circuit breaker continues to trip when the furnace is running, you should contact an electrician for a safe, long-term electrical solution.